Low-Speed Vehicles

 Safety Features

-Mandatory three-point safety belt, headlights, turn signals
+Mandatory three-point safety belt, headlights, tail lights, reflectors, turn signals, speedometer, mirror, horn, fenders, windshield

 Optional seat belt, turn signal, headlights